kalisio/kano/docs/guides/getting-started.md

 * switch from 2D (respectively 3D) activity to 3D (respectively 2D) activity,
 * display the coordinates of a location,
 * seek for an address,
+* center the view on your current location,
 * switch to fullscreen mode.

 :point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the navigation bar tutorial to get more details